The PharmCAS Application is coming soon in July for Fall 2018 enrollment!

 The University of Connecticut School of Pharmacy participates with PharmCAS, the Pharmacy College Application Service.
 PharmCAS is an application service offered by the American Association of Colleges of Pharmacy and is utilized by approximately 70% of the pharmacy schools across the country.
 This service provides the opportunity of completing single electronic application and submitting it to multiple pharmacy schools, thus saving the applicant time by preventing the duplication of application efforts.
-PharmCAS charges $150 to apply to your first school.
-Charges are reduced for applications to additional schools.
-All eligible applicants must have submitted their applications through PharmCAS by January 5th, 2017.
+All eligible applicants must have submitted their applications through PharmCAS by January 5th, 2018.

 Note to Transfer Students

 In addition to filing the School of Pharmacy Application, you are required to submit a separate application to the University of Connecticut Undergraduate Admissions Office (Please refer to the Transfer Student Page to see if this applies to you!).
 The university application must be correctly filed with all supporting documents as required by the Office of Undergraduate Admissions.
 More information regarding the university admissions policies and procedures for transfer students may be found on the Transfer Admissions website.

 You are eligible to fill out the application for the Doctor of Pharmacy (Pharm.D.)
 Professional Program if you have met the following criteria:

 - Complete required prerequisite courses by the end of the spring semester in order to be considered for fall enrollment.